United Airlines Holdings, Inc. (NASDAQ:UAL) Shares Sold by Sigma Planning Corp

 United Airlines (NASDAQ:UAL) last issued its quarterly earnings data on Wednesday, October 14th.
 The transportation company reported ($8.16) earnings per share for the quarter, missing analysts’ consensus estimates of ($7.63) by ($0.53).
 United Airlines had a negative net margin of 19.85% and a negative return on equity of 54.29%.
 The company had revenue of $2.49 billion for the quarter, compared to the consensus estimate of $2.54 billion.
 During the same quarter in the prior year, the firm earned $4.07 earnings per share.
 United Airlines’s revenue for the quarter was down 78.1% compared to the same quarter last year.
 On average, sell-side analysts anticipate that United Airlines Holdings, Inc. will post -25.98 earnings per share for the current fiscal year.

 UAL has been the subject of a number of research reports.
-Raymond James reaffirmed a “hold” rating on shares of United Airlines in a report on Thursday, August 6th.
-Citigroup decreased their price objective on shares of United Airlines from $47.00 to $43.00 and set a “buy” rating for the company in a report on Thursday, September 10th.
 JPMorgan Chase & Co. raised shares of United Airlines from a “neutral” rating to an “overweight” rating and lifted their price objective for the stock from $44.00 to $52.00 in a report on Wednesday, October 7th.
 BidaskClub raised shares of United Airlines from a “strong sell” rating to a “sell” rating in a report on Tuesday, October 27th.
-Finally, Zacks Investment Research cut United Airlines from a “hold” rating to a “sell” rating and set a $38.00 target price on the stock. in a research note on Thursday, September 10th.
+Zacks Investment Research downgraded shares of United Airlines from a “hold” rating to a “sell” rating and set a $38.00 price objective for the company. in a report on Thursday, September 10th.
+Citigroup decreased their price objective on shares of United Airlines from $47.00 to $43.00 and set a “buy” rating for the company in a report on Thursday, September 10th.
+Finally, Morgan Stanley cut their target price on United Airlines from $38.00 to $37.00 and set an “underweight” rating on the stock in a research note on Friday, October 16th.
 Three equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating, seven have given a buy rating and one has given a strong buy rating to the company’s stock.
 The company presently has a consensus rating of “Hold” and a consensus price target of $51.73.

 About United Airlines